 If the prosecutor has evidence that you knew that illegal activity was taking place in your home and did not try to stop it, you could lose your house.
 However, it is highly unlikely that you would lose your house merely because your child was arrested for using marijuana there.

 Under federal and state laws, law enforcement officers can seize property if the property is used to commit a crime (or is purchased with money earned from criminal activity).
 The seizure is known as “forfeiture,” and it’s done without compensation to the owner.
 In short, you can lose your house if there’s probable cause (reason to believe) that the property was involved in illegal activity, including drug sales and, in some states, drug use.

 The purpose of forfeiture laws is to make sure that crime does not pay, but the simple truth is that seizures produce revenue for law enforcement agencies.
 As a result, some police departments and prosecutors use forfeiture aggressively, even when there is little evidence of illicit activity on the part of the owner.

 Forfeiture can be civil or criminal.
 In criminal forfeiture, the defendant is first convicted of a crime that allows for forfeiture, such as drug trafficking or money laundering.
 Then, if the prosecutor can prove that the defendant’s property was earned from or used in illegal activity, the government seizes that property.

 If your property is seized, you should contact a local criminal defense attorney immediately.
-Forfeiture proceedings can be complicated.
-You will need an attorney to represent your interests and guide you through the process.
-With an attorney’s help, hopefully you can protect your property rights.
+Forfeiture proceedings can be complicated, and you will need an attorney to represent your interests and guide you through the process.
+With an attorney’s help, you can protect your property rights.